german92/iExperience.github.io/notes_for_future.md

 #### Day 4 Modulify Exercise

-Make it more practical—not `Array.piglatinify`
+Make it more practical—not `Array.piglatinify`.

 #### Topics to Add Into Curriculum